 Preliminary Course.
 Students undertake a study of Dance as an artform.
 There is an equal emphasis on the components of Performance, Composition and Appreciation in the study of Dance.
-Students studying Dance bring with them a wide range of prior dance experience.
 Physical training and preparation of the body is fundamental and of paramount importance to the course and informs all three components of the course.
 While the course builds on the Stages 4 and 5 Dance course, it also caters for students with less experience in Dance.